Clean Your Garlic Press in Seconds (Even the Stuck Bits) With Cooking Spray

 A little spray goes a long way.

 Having a garlic press in your kitchen drawer is a dream when it comes to mincing cloves in seconds, but cleaning it can be a real hassle.
-All those tiny pieces of garlic stuck in the holes make it nearly impossible to clean a garlic press, but instead of using a toothpick or a sharp object to somewhat removed them, a real solution is just one spritz away.
+All those tiny pieces of garlic stuck in the holes make it nearly impossible to clean a garlic press, but instead of using a toothpick or a sharp object to somewhat remove them, a real solution is just one spritz away.

-How to Use Cooking Spray to Clean a Garlic Press
+How To Use Cooking Spray To Clean a Garlic Press

-It’s actually all in the preparation: When you’re ready to add some garlic to your favorite pasta dish or homemade hummus, give the garlic press a few spritz of cooking spray until the grates are lightly coated on the inside and outside.
+It’s actually all in the preparation: When you’re ready to add some garlic to your favorite pasta dish or homemade hummus, give the garlic press a few spritzes of cooking spray until the grates are lightly coated on the inside and outside.
 Then place one or two cloves (peeling them is much easier than you think) into the press and your minced garlic should come out of the other end ready to go.

-How to Clean a Garlic Press
+How To Clean a Garlic Press

-After you’re done using it, clean up should be a breeze because there will be no leftover bits of garlic thanks to the cooking spray.
+After you’re done using it, clean-up should be a breeze because there will be no leftover bits of garlic thanks to the cooking spray.
 Hard to imagine, right?
-Then you can just wash your tool like you normally would — but you should keep in mind the type of press you have.
+Then, you can just wash your tool like you normally would — but you should keep in mind the type of press you have.

 Taking good care of kitchen tools means that they’ll last longer and you’ll get more uses out of them.
-To make sure that your trusty garlic press stays clean and looking like its brand new, give this hack a try!
+To make sure that your trusty garlic press stays clean and looking brand new, give this hack a try!

-Psst: Cooking spray can make life easier beyond the kitchen, too.
+Cooking spray can make life easier beyond the kitchen, too.
 If you have stubborn grime on your shower door, a few spritzes will help get rid of it quickly.
 Or during the winter, keep a can of cooking spray on hand for when it snows.
 Some light mists of oil spray on a shovel will prevent the snow from sticking to it.
-Basically, your life will be made so much easier by using it around the house.
+Your life will be made so much easier by using it around the house.